BrendanBwatt/Engineering-Portfolio/README.md

 # Engineering-Portfolio
 This is a sample of the engineering work I have done throughout my college career.
 It is a list collection of school projects, personal projects, and projects for my internships.
+I will be updating my portfolio reguarly as progress continues on my ongoing projects.

 School Projects Include:
 The Gearbox Assembly (Designed to so the handle raises the nut 6 inches for every turn),